 Psychobiotics, treating depression by treating the gut, is simple; that is why it has not taken hold.
 It seems too easy, and that is why very few people use it.

 The pharmaceutical companies that peddle antidepressants are not happy about anything that cures people without drugs.
 Drug companies back many of the studies for antidepressants and want us to toe the line so they can keep profiting from our misery as patients.

 That’s not all,

 Drug companies were able to get FDA approval for antidepressants because studies have been rigged to leave out studies that did not show positive results.
-And most drug companies only need 2 favorable studies to get FDA approval.
+And most drug companies only need two favorable studies to get FDA approval.
 What if a drug company decided to publish only studies that showed positive results for antidepressants?

-It seems too good to be true so we resist trying it
+It seems too good to be true

 The mainstream medical community doesn’t want to hear about alternative treatments